JFtechOfficial/ultimate-ambilight-setup/README.md

 * Modify both `latitude` and `longitude` values pasting your latitude and longitude
 * You can modify the default colors of the "virutal" clock hands and add markers
 * Save `Ctrl + X` and close `Enter` the file
-* If you want to modify the `clock.json` file after the installation you can find it in the Hyperion effects directory
+* If you want to modify the `clock.json` file after the installation you can find it in the Hyperion effects directory:
 ```shell
 sudo nano /usr/share/hyperion/effects/clock.json
 ```
 *(example with the default path)*

 ### Buttons
-* Open the `buttons.json` file
+* Open the `buttons.json` file:
 ```shell
 nano ~/ultimate-ambilight-setup/scripts/buttons.json
 ```
 * Modify the `effects` and `clear` values to match your GPIO setup.
 Avoid using pin 3 (BCM) a.k.a.
 GPIO 5 (BOARD): it's already hardcoded as power button for you ;)
 * Save `Ctrl + X` and close `Enter` the file
 ### Fan
-* Open the `fan.json` file
+* Open the `fan.json` file:
 ```shell
 nano ~/ultimate-ambilight-setup/scripts/fan.json
 ```
 * Modify the `pin` value to match your GPIO setup
 * You can modify the default `max_TEMP` value (Temperature in Celsius after which the fan triggers), `cutoff_TEMP` value (Temerature in Celsius after which the fan stops) and `sleepTime` value (Temperature reading interval in seconds).
-You can find some pre-made fan profiles in the `fan.py` file
+You can find some pre-made fan profiles in the `fan.py` file:
 ```shell
 nano ~/ultimate-ambilight-setup/scripts/fan.py
 ```
 * Save `Ctrl + X` and close `Enter` the file

 ### Google Assistant
-* Open the `client.json` file
+* Open the `client.json` file:
 ```shell
 nano ~/ultimate-ambilight-setup/scripts/client.json
 ```